Dream11: Partnerships

 In 2017, the company partnered with three leagues within cricket, football and basketball.
 Dream11 became the Official Fantasy Partner for Caribbean Premier League, Indian Super League and US professional basketball league National Basketball Association (NBA).
 Later in the year, they partnered with the Indian Super League as their official Fantasy Football Partner.
 In November 2017, the NBA, launched a fantasy basketball game in association with Dream11 and launched their official NBA fantasy game on their platform.

-In 2018, Dream11 announced its partnership with ICC (International Cricket Council), Pro Kabaddi League, International Hockey Federation (FIH), WBBL and BBL.
+In 2018, Dream11 announced its partnership with International Cricket Council (ICC), Pro Kabaddi League, International Hockey Federation (FIH), WBBL and BBL.
 In 2018, through the above partnership, Dream11 introduced two new games on their platform viz., kabaddi and hockey.

 In October 2019, New Zealand Cricket (NZC) announced Dream11 as the title sponsor for the Super Smash domestic Twenty20 competition.
 In January 2021, this partnership was extended for another six years until 2026.

 On 18 August 2020, Dream11 won the title sponsorship rights for the 2020 Indian Premier League for ₹222 crore, after Vivo pulled out for the season.

-Financial
+On 30 June 2023, Dream11 acquired the lead jersey sponsorship rights of the Indian National Cricket Team from July 2023 till March 2026 for ₹358 crore.

+Financials

 Brand ambassadors

-The company had first signed commentator Harsha Bhogle as their brand ambassador in 2017.
+The company had first signed commentator Harsha Bhogle as their brand ambassador in 2017 IPL.

 Cricketer Mahendra Singh Dhoni was the brand ambassador of Dream11 and launched the "Dimaag se Dhoni" media campaign during the 2018 Indian Premier League.

 In 2019, Dream11 signed up seven cricketers and partnered with seven Indian Premier League franchise as part of its multi-channel marketing campaign.

 In March 2022, Dream11 announced actors Kartik Aaryan and Samantha Ruth Prabhu as their brand ambassadors.
 This was the first time that the company roped in celebrities outside of sports as their ambassadors.
 Dream11 also has Rohit Sharma, Rishabh Pant, Shikhar Dhawan, Hardik Pandya, Shreyas Iyer and Jasprit Bumrah as their cricket ambassadors.